jayaemekar/systemdesign/docs/DesigningFacebookNewsfeed.md

 **Returns: (JSON)** Returns a JSON object containing a list of feed items.

-## 5. Database Design
+### Database Design
-There are three primary objects: User, Entity (e.g. page, group, etc.), and FeedItem (or Post).
-Here are some observations about the relationships between these entities:
+User, Entity (e.g. page, group, etc.) and FeedItem are the three main objects (or Post).
+Here are some observations about these entities' relationships:

-1. A User can follow other entities and can become friends with other users.
+1. A user can follow and become friends with other entities.
-2. Both users and entities can post FeedItems which can contain text, images, or videos.
+2. FeedItems, which can comprise text, images, or videos, can be posted by both users and entities.
-3. Each FeedItem will have a UserID which will point to the User who created it.
-For simplicity, let’s assume that only users can create feed items, although, on Facebook Pages can post feed item too.
+3. Each FeedItem will be assigned a UserID that will refer to the person who generated it.
+Let's pretend that just users can produce feed items for the sake of simplicity, while Facebook Pages can also post feed items.
-4. Each FeedItem can optionally have an EntityID pointing to the page or the group where that post was created.
+4. Each FeedItem can have an EntityID that points to the page or group where the post was created as an option.

-If we are using a relational database, we would need to model two relations: User-Entity relation and FeedItem-Media relation.
-Since each user can be friends with many people and follow a lot of entities, we can store this relation in a separate table.
-The “Type” column in “UserFollow” identifies if the entity being followed is a User or Entity.
-Similarly, we can have a table for FeedMedia relation.
+If we're working with a relational database, we'll need to model two relationships: User-Entity and FeedItem-Media.
+We can keep this relationship in a separate table because each user can be friends with a lot of individuals and follow a lot of things.
+In "UserFollow," the "Type" column indicates whether the entity being followed is a User or an Entity.
+Similarly, a table for FeedMedia relations can be created.

 <p align="center">
   <kbd>